fernandobelotto/react-redux/website/versioned_docs/version-7.2/using-react-redux/accessing-store.md

 ---
 id: accessing-store
-title: Accessing the Store
+title: Acessando a store
 hide_title: true
-sidebar_label: Accessing the Store
+sidebar_label: Acessando a store
 ---

-# Accessing the Store
+# Acessando a store

 React Redux provides APIs that allow your components to dispatch actions and subscribe to data updates from the store.